-Many thanks to Eilleen Eugenio for contributing and translating the first verse if this song.
+Many thanks to Eilleen Eugenio for contributing and helping to translate the first verse if this song.
 Thanks also to Contessa for writing about the English translation of "Bahay Kubo" and to Manuel Viloria for giving an explanation of the Tagalog words on his site.
+Thanks to Renelyn Hana for help with the 2nd line of the translation.
 Thanks to Marcell Pimentel for commenting on the origin of the term "bahay kubo".
-Mama Lisa translated the 2nd verse.
-Thanks to Renelyn Hana for help with the 2nd line of the translation.
+Mama Lisa translated the 2nd verse and did the final translation.

 Thanks also to Gilbert DeBenedetti, who has a Free Piano Music Site, for the score.